 Standard Chartered Credit Card EZPay

-EZPay is a 0% interest rate instalment plan offered to cardholders.
-It is best used for expensive purchases such as furniture and gadgets.
-While it is true that it has 0% interest rate, you must be diligent when paying your monthly dues.
+EZPay is a 0% interest rate installment plan offered to cardholders.
+It is best for expensive purchases such as furniture and gadgets.
+While it is true that it has a 0% interest rate, stay diligent when paying your monthly dues.

-If you miss your payments, you will be subjected to an outstanding interest rate.
-Aside from this, the whole amount of the item your purchased will be charged against your credit limit.
-This means that you might not be able to make another purchase until you have settled the whole amount.
+If you miss your payments, you will have an outstanding interest rate.
+Aside from this, the whole amount of the item you purchased will charge against your credit limit.
+You cannot make another purchase until you have settled the whole amount.

-Before you make your purchase, make sure that you are buying it from a participating EZ Pay shop accredited by the Standard Chartered Bank.
-You can pay in equal instalments for three to 24 months depending on the bank’s discretion.
+Before making your purchase, make sure you buy it from a participating EZ Pay shop accredited by the Standard Chartered Bank.
+Depending on the bank’s discretion, you pay in equal installments for three to 24 months.

 Standard Chartered Credit Card EZPay Anything

-Just like the EZPay, you have the option to pay your purchases in monthly instalments.
-However, this feature lets you buy even not so expensive stuff in 3, 6, 12, 24, 36 or 48 equal monthly instalments.
+Just like the EZPay, you have the option to pay your purchases in monthly installments.
+However, this feature lets you buy even not-so-expensive stuff in 3, 6, 12, 24, 36, or 48 equal monthly installments.

 You need to pay for the administrative fees and other charges.
 Take note to pay on time to avoid late payment penalties.

-This feature can consolidate your expenses in one credit card, however, you must be careful not to go into uncontrolled shopping sprees to avoid sinking to further debts.
+This feature consolidates your expenses into one credit card.
+However, you must be careful not to go into uncontrolled shopping sprees to avoid sinking into further debt.

 Actually, it is only for emergency use.
 Why?
-Because it is subject to an outstanding interest rate and a Cash Advance Fee is Php 375 or 4% of each cash advance.
-Also, you have to take note that using your credit card at a gambling establishment may be considered as a cash advance.
+Because it comes with an outstanding interest rate.
+In addition, its Cash Advance Fee is Php 375 or 4% of each cash advance.
+Also, you must note that using your credit card at a gambling establishment is considerably a cash advance.

 Standard Chartered Credit Card Fees and Charges

-Take note that you will not be charged with an interest rate on your purchases if you pay your monthly bill on time.
-You can avoid the 1.99% monthly interest (if you are using Priority Banking Visa Infinite Credit Cards) or 3.5%.
+Take note that there is no interest rate charged on your purchases if you pay your monthly bill on time.
+You can avoid the 1.99% monthly interest (using Priority Banking Visa Infinite Credit Cards) or 3.5%.

-The Interest Rate is calculated on the daily average balance and compounded on a monthly basis.
-This means that the penalty will increase every month until you settle the whole amount.
+The Interest Rate calculation is on the average daily balance and compounded on a monthly basis.
+This means the penalty will increase monthly until you settle the whole amount.

 Standard Chartered Credit Card Minimum Payment Due

-You can avoid the late payment charge worth Php 600 or 7.5% of the minimum amount due if you will pay at least the minimum payment due which is 1% of the principal amount due and all the other fees and interests on cash advance or EZpay.
+You can avoid the late payment charge worth Php 600 or 7.5% of the minimum amount due if you pay at least the minimum payment due, which is 1% of the principal amount due and all the other fees and interests on cash advance or EZpay.

-Also if you fail to pay you monthly credit card bill, you can’t use your credit card any further.
+Also, if you fail to pay your monthly credit card bill, you can’t use your credit card any further.

 Standard Chartered Credit Card International Transaction Fee

-Whenever you use the Standard Chartered Credit Card, you will be charged with an International Transaction Fee.
+Whenever you use the Standard Chartered Credit Card, it charges you an International Transaction Fee.
 This is 2.5% of the converted amount of transactions.

-The foreign currency will be converted to pesos before the Visa/MasterCard service assessment fees will be added to it.
+The foreign currency converts to pesos before adding the Visa/MasterCard service assessment fees.

-Having a credit card may be a good tool to purchase expensive items, however, it is too risky for your finances.
-You need to be highly disciplined to take care of your credit score and not fall into spiralling debt.
-It is best to choose a credit card which gives you rewards as you purchase items you would usually buy.
+Having a credit card is a good tool for purchasing expensive items.
+However, it is too risky for your finances.
+You must be highly disciplined to handle your credit score and not fall into spiraling debt.
+Choosing a credit card that rewards you as you purchase items you usually buy is best.